Bharatiya Antariksh Station: Development

+According to ISRO Chairman S. Somanath, the Indian Space Station is in the final stages of design as of February 2024.
+The electronics for the station will be produced at the U. R. Rao Satellite Centre (URSC) in Bengaluru, while the Vikram Sarabhai Space Centre (VSSC) will help in hardware development.In June 2024, S. Somanath informed NDTV about the completion of detailed design work for the space station's Phase-1 module, which is scheduled to launch on LVM3 in 2028.
+The complete project and cost estimate report is ready for government approval.
+The module will initially accommodate robotic operations.
+Human activity will start in 2035.On 9 October 2024, it was announced that the station will have a five-module configuration, consisting of the base, core, science, lab and common working modules.
+All modules will have individual solar panels except for the Common Working Module.

 Design

 The BAS will have 5 modules connected via the Common Berthing Mechanism.
 The entire station will have dimensions of 27m × 20m, It will have a maximum short duration crew capacity of 6 astronauts and a nominal crew size of 3-4 astronauts.
-BAS will orbit between 400–450 km with an inclination of 51.6° making it accessible to American, Russian, Japanese as well as European Space Agency's spaceports.
+BAS will orbit between 400–450 km with an inclination of 51.6° making it accessible to American, Russian, Japanese as well European Space Agency's spaceports.
 The establishment of the Bharatiya Antariksha Station is poised to enhance India's presence in space research and exploration significantly as it will provide a unique platform for conducting scientific experiments in microgravity and foster advancements in space technology, potentially leading to economic activities based on lunar resources by 2047.

-According to ISRO Chairman S. Somanath, the Indian Space Station is in the final stages of design as of February 2024.
-The electronics for the station will be produced at the U. R. Rao Satellite Centre (URSC) in Bengaluru, while the Vikram Sarabhai Space Centre (VSSC) will help in hardware development.

 Two to four astronauts could stay in space on the BAS.
 The crew module and rocket that will transport humans to and from the space station will dock at one end of the station.
 India is creating a unique docking port that will work with the International Space Station's docking port.
 At least four pairs of solar panels and four distinct modules are possible for the Indian Space Station once it is finished.
 In case of an emergency, it will also feature a permanently docked safety crew module escape system.
 According to the existing blueprints, the Bharatiya Antariksha Station would be powered by two sizable solar panels in the initial phase.

-In June 2024, S. Somanath informed NDTV about the completion of detailed design work for the space station's Phase-1 module, which is scheduled to launch on LVM3 in 2028.
-The complete project and cost estimate report is ready for government approval.
-The module will initially accommodate robotic operations.
-Human activity will start in 2035.

-On 9 October 2024, it was announced that the station will have a five-module configuration, consisting of the base, core, science, lab and common working modules.
-All modules will have individual solar panels except for the Common Working Module.